 Chihuly Collection and Morean Glass Studio & Hot Shop

 The making of exhibitions at the Morean Arts Center and Morean Center for Clay is an important component of enticing returning guests.
-In 2017, the Morean is hosting special exhibitions to highlight art and artists both new and returning.
-Kicking off the 100th Anniversary in exhibitions is Major Mud 3 and The Journey: Photographs Along the Way, juried by Sam Abell.
+In 2017, the Morean Arts Center hosted special exhibitions to highlight art and artists both new and returning.
+Kicking off the 100th Anniversary in exhibitions was Major Mud 3 and The Journey: Photographs Along the Way, juried by Sam Abell.
 Sam Abell, known for his work with National Geographic, chose 32 pieces out of almost 400 to be displayed in the first exhibit of 2017.
 The work focuses not on the destination of a journey, but how you get there — A beautiful linkage to the Morean’s journey to 100 years and the milestones accomplished and surpassed throughout the century.

 Morean Center for Clay